Written by YellowDog Intern, Tarne Fidler

 It’s important to be a professional.
 But, don’t let that get in the way of be friendly, and being yourself.
 The second you step foot in the office doesn’t mean you should transform into a colourless robot!
 The best way to make the most out of your internship, and feel comfortable, is to get on well with the people you’re working with.
 Have a friendly and open attitude throughout, and you’ll probably find that so do all of your colleagues.

-The irony is, that’s the last contradictory guideline: this blog post versus your own judgment.
+The irony is, that’s the last contradictory guideline: this blog post versus your own judgement.